Dormidina 25 mg 14 comprimidos

-The recommended dose is 1 tablet (25 mg) per day.
+The recommended dose is 1 tablet (25 mg) a day.

-If daytime sleepiness occurs it is recommended to reduce the dose to 12.5 mg per day by taking Dormidina 12.5 mg film-coated or advance decision to ensure a minimum interval of 8 hours to wake up when compressed.
+If daytime sleepiness occurs it is recommended to reduce the dose to 12.5 mg daily by taking Dormidine doxylamine 12.5 mg film-coated tablets or advance the intake to ensure that at least 8 hours elapse before waking up.

-Do not take more than 1 tablet (25 mg) per day.
+Do not take more than 1 tablet (25 mg) a day.

-People over 65 are more likely to have other conditions that may recommend a dose reduction.
-In case of occurrence of unwanted side effects it is recommended to reduce the dose to 12.5 mg per day by taking Dormidina 12.5 mg film-coated tablets.
+People over 65 years of age are more prone to other pathologies that may recommend a dose reduction.
+In case of unwanted side effects it is recommended to reduce the dose to 12.5 mg daily by taking Dormidine doxylamine 12.5 mg film-coated tablets.

-Use in patients with liver disease or kidney disease
+Use in patients with liver or kidney disease

-These patients should take a different dose, adjusted to the extent of his illness, which will be determined by the physician.
+These patients should take a different dose, adjusted to the degree of their disease, to be determined by the doctor.

 Use in children and adolescents

-Dormidina is not recommended for use in children under 18 years old, so the medicine should not be used in this population.
+Dormidine doxylamine is not recommended for use in children under 18 years, so the drug should not be used in this population.

 Route and method of administration